Shanthan2307/Shanthan2307/README.md

 👀 I’m interested in AI/ML, Bioinformatics, interdisciplinary HPC

-🌱 I’m currently learning Transformers, NLP, and Linux
+🌱 I’m currently learning WEB3, NLP, and Linux

 💞️ I’m looking to collaborate on exciting projects in Bioinfomatic/healthcare and AI/ML